microsoft/FHIR-Converter/docs/TemplateManagementCLI.md

 When pulling a collection of templates, a hidden folder "./.image/" will be created in output folder as well, which stores meta and layers' information.
 Users shouldn't modify this hidden folder which may lead to unexpected result.

-Image labeled by tag could be override easily, using digest is safer when pulling an image.
+Image labeled by tag could be overriden easily, using digest is safer when pulling an image.
 Users should remember the image digest when pushing or find digest from ACR, since it won't be searched by our tool for now.